-- ICMS Civil is deployed in all Lower courts and 13 High courts - · ICMS Criminal is deployed in all Lower courts - ICMS Small Claims is used in all Small Claims courts and designated Lower courts - ICMS Masters has been introduced in all 14 Masters' offices and all 402 service points.
+- ICMS Civil is deployed in all lower courts and 13 high courts - · ICMS Criminal is deployed in all lower courts - ICMS Small Claims is used in all small claims courts and designated lower courts - ICMS Masters has been introduced in all 14 Masters' Offices and all 402 service points.

-The further development of the ICMS Masters

-System is in progress.
-This aims to create a Paperless Estate Administration System for the Master's Office.
+The further development of the ICMS Masters System is in progress.
+This creates a Paperless Estate Administration System for the Master's Office.
 This system will computerise the administration process in deceased estates, as all documentation will be scanned and stored electronically.